Parking Charge Notice

 The University car parks are patrolled regularly by our Campus Wardens to ensure proper parking and use by legitimate users.
 The aim is not to catch people out but rather to protect the interests of the University and colleagues who have correctly followed the parking procedures.

-Vehicles that cannot be identified by means of a University permit or a registration number on our database or fail to park in line with the terms and conditions will be issued with a Parking Charge Notice of £100, this reduced to £60 if paid with 14 days.
+Vehicles that cannot be identified by means of a University permit or a registration number on our database, or fail to park in line with the terms and conditions, will be issued with a Parking Charge Notice of £100 - reduced to £60 if paid with 14 days.

-University Permit holders may be contacted or be issued with a warning notice under certain circumstances, but please do not assume this to be the case.
-Should you receive a warning do not ignore the warning, if you are unsure why a warning has been issued please email firstname.lastname@example.org.
+University permit holders may be contacted or be issued with a warning notice under certain circumstances, but please do not assume this to be the case.
+Should you receive a warning, do not ignore it - if you are unsure why a warning has been issued email firstname.lastname@example.org.

 Permit holders that ignore Parking Charge Notices or repeatedly attract them may have their permit withdrawn.

 • Ensure your permit is always clearly on display and valid for the car park it is in.